Isabella of Lusignan: Life

-Isabella was betrothed by the treaty of Vendôme in March 1227 to Alfonso, Count of Poitiers, third surviving son of Louis VIII of France and Blanche of Castile.
+Isabella was betrothed by the treaty of Vendôme in March 1227 to Alfonso, Count of Poitiers, the third surviving son of Louis VIII of France and Blanche of Castile.
 The marriage contract was however broken off and Alfonso instead married Joan, Countess of Toulouse.

-Isabella was firstly married to Maurice IV, Sire of Craon.
+Isabella was first married to Maurice IV, Sire of Craon.
 They were married until Maurice's death in 1250.
 They had the following children: